-Online Accounting Courses for Credit
+Online Accounting Courses for College Credit

-- Accounting 101: Financial Accounting - Learn about the basics of accounting like internal controls, adjusting accounts, long-term assets, statements of cash flows, and more.
+- Accounting 101: Financial Accounting - Learn about the basics of accounting like internal controls, adjusting accounts, long-term assets, statements of cash flows and more.

 - Accounting 102: Intro to Managerial Accounting - Study information about cost types, job-order costing, budgeting, reporting systems and financial statement analysis.

-- Accounting 302: Advanced Accounting - Review advanced material about corporate accounting, financial statement ratios, journals and ledgers, taxation for corporations, and more.
+- Accounting 302: Advanced Accounting - Review advanced material about corporate accounting, financial statement ratios, journals and ledgers, taxation for corporations and more.

-- Financial Accounting: Skills Development & Training- Students can learn more about the mechanics of the accounting cycle, internal controls, merchandising operations and inventory, and receivables.
+- Financial Accounting: Skills Development & Training- Students can learn more about the mechanics of the accounting cycle, internal controls, merchandising operations and inventory and receivables.

-Information on Free Online Accounting Courses
+Free Online Accounting Courses

 Kutztown University of Pennsylvania